ahmedz4de/develop-ide/README.md

 # Description

 Develop-IDE is a fake IDE.
-It uses a custom layout and configuration for the Zellij terminal multiplexer to render two tabs: one opens the Micro text editor, and the other opens a terminal.
+It uses a custom layout and configuration for the Zellij Terminal Multiplexer to render two tabs: one opens the Micro Text Editor, and the other opens a terminal.

 It does not support any features except those provided by Zellij and Micro.